kmilio-stack/INST326_Final_Project_Group_3_Karleigh_Milio/README.md

 ## How the Game Works
 - The player moves using WASD controls
 - The board shifts each turn based on row speeds
-- The goal is to reach the bottom row without hitting obstacles
+- The goal is to reach the end without hitting obstacles

 ## Files in Repo
 - testudo.py